ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ### CI/CD

-I have created a CI/CD pipeline using GitHub Actions for every repository.
+To automate certain aspects of my application, namely building, testing, and code reviewing, alongside deploying my application to DockerHub, I have created a CI/CD pipeline using GitHub Actions for every repository, which was configured with Configuration as Code.
+CI/CD stands for continuous integration and continuous delivery and/or continuous deployment.
+In our case, only continuous integration and delivery were required by the learning outcomes.
+Continuous deployment means automatically deploying your software to production, which I can't do, due to there being no production to speak of.
+I'll be using CD to refer to continuous delivery from here on out.
+The CI part is used for building and testing your application, while the CD part is used for uploading your project to a repository or container registry.
+In my case, I also used the CI to upload my project to SonarCloud, a static code analysis tool, since the building and testing commands are used during this process.
+I mentioned that I use DockerHub in the CD part of my pipeline, which means I containerize my app.
+This means bundling all code and packages together to an easily portable and lightweight container image.

 Below is an example of the back-end pipeline:

 ```
 name: CI/CD